bcgov/brms-api/README.md

 - FRONTEND_URI: The URI for the frontend application.
 Set it to http://localhost:8080.
 - CHEFS_API_URL: The URL for the Chefs API.
 Set it to https://submit.digital.gov.bc.ca/app/api/v1.

+### Including Rules from the Rules Repository

+To get access to rules locally on your machine simply clone the repo at https://github.com/bcgov/brms-rules into your project.
+This project is set to grab rules from `brms-rules/rules`, which is the default location of rules if that project is cloned into this one.

 ### Running the Application

 Install dependencies: